 Among patients taking neuroleptic drugs, about 0.02 to 3% develop neuroleptic malignant syndrome.
 Patients of all ages can be affected.

-Many antipsychotics and antiemetics can be causative (see Table 3: Drugs That Can Cause Neuroleptic Malignant Syndrome).
+Many antipsychotics and antiemetics can be causative (Table 4: Drugs That Can Cause Neuroleptic Malignant Syndrome).
 The factor common to all drug causes is a decrease in dopaminergic transmission; however, the reaction is not allergic but rather idiosyncratic.
 Etiology and mechanism are unknown.
 Risk factors appear to include high drug doses, rapid dose increases, parenteral administration, and switching from one potentially causative drug to another.

 Neuroleptic malignant syndrome can also occur in patients withdrawing from levodopa or dopamine agonists.